fergarrui/ethereum-graph-debugger/README.md

 # Features

 * It compiles the provided source code and draws a control flow graph (also imported contracts)
+* It supports debugging of transactions even if no source code is provided (option `-a`).
+It will draw the CFG and trace the transaction
 * From the provided transaction hash (using `debug_traceTransaction`) it gets the trace of the transaction
 * Combines the control flow graph with the execution trace, highlighting the executed instructions in red
 * Supports contracts calls.
 All contracts involved in the transaction can be debugged